Sorry we are experiencing system issues. Please try again.

-Madison is near highly ranked private schools, including American Boys Preparatory Academy, Delbarton School, Kent Place School, Morristown-Beard, Newark Academy, Oak Knoll School of the Holy Child, Oratory Preparatory School, Peck School, Seton Hall Preparatory School, Saint Patrick School, and Saint Vincent Martyr School.
+In addition to its outstanding public schools, Summit is convenient to highly ranked private schools, including American Boys Preparatory Academy, Kent Place School, Mount Saint Mary Academy, Oak Knoll School of the Holy Child, Oratory Preparatory School, and Seton Hall Preparatory School.

 The median income in Summit is approximately $132,500, and the median home value is approximately $850,000, according to recent Census statistics.
 There are approximately 22,000 residents in Summit.